Dysania22/AI-testing/README.md

 # Usage instructions:

 The project will load a web page.
-In the Keyword Search, input a short keyword search like would be commonly used in a google patents search.
+In the Keyword Search, input a **short** keyword search like would be commonly used in a google patents search.
-In the Longer Holistic Query blank, input a sentence or so that you is emblematic of what you are really looking for.
+In the Longer Holistic Query blank, input at least a sentence or so that you think is emblematic of what you are really looking for.
-Something more complicated.
+The longer query should be more complicated than the keyword query.
+The longer and more detailed the better.

 Here is a sample query: